FarmData2/FD2-School-Materials/08-FD2/08-FD2-Tutorials.md

 ## Checklist

-- Thg `farmosUtil` library is imported.
+- The `farmosUtil` library is imported.
 - The `created` lifecycle hook uses the `getCrops` function from the `farmosUtil` library to fetch the crops and set the `cropList`.
 - The `sortedCrops` computed property has been removed.
 - The commented out code in the `created` lifecycle hook has been removed.